mechaet/ModderationConfigs/README.md

 Packs using this config:

-Modderation: Permabanned is available via http://www.technicpack.net/modpack/modderation-permabanned-edition.449941
+Modderation: FYAD is available via http://technicpack.net/modpack/modderation-fyad-edition.696257